Joyce-Huang-CH/FlatFinder/README.md

 ## Development server

+1. Clone the repository `git clone https://github.com/Joyce-Huang-CH/FlatFinder.git`
+2. `cd flatfinder`
+3. Install dependencies: `npm install`
-Run `ng serve` for a dev server.
+4. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding